NorthcoteHS/11COM/4_programming/lessons/functions/README.md

 5. `stringJoin(str1, str2)`: Takes two strings as input, and returns the two strings joined with a space between them.
 6. `birthday(name)`: Displays "Happy birthday, [name]!" in an alert box (using the provided name).
 No return value.

+**Note:**
-**Note:** Your `functions.html` should *define* each function.
-If you run the file, it won't produce any output unless you actually *call* the functions, which is fine!
-You should call the functions at the bottom of your `<script>` block to test that the functions are working correctly.
+- Your `functions.html` will *define* each function.
+- If you run the file, it won't produce any output unless you actually *call* the functions, which is fine!
+- You can (and should!) test your functions by calling them, either at the bottom of your `<script>` or in the Console.